liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-11-25-kafka-introduction.md

 ![](../images/kafka/kafka_topic_partition_illustration.png)

-To make your data fault-tolerant and highly-available, every topic can be **replicated**, even across geo-regions or datacenters, so that there are always multiple brokers that have a copy of the data.
+To make your data fault-tolerant and highly-available, every topic can be **replicated**, even across geo-regions or datacenters, so that there are always multiple brokers that have a copy of the data just in case things go wrong, you want to to maintenance on the brokers, and so on.
 A common production setting is a replication factor of 3, so that there will always be three copies of your data.
 The replication is performed at the level of topic-partitions.

 # Kafka APIs
+- Producer API, allows applications to send streams of data to topics in the Kafka cluster
+- Consumer API, allows applications to read streams of data from topics in the Kafka cluster
+- Streams API, allows transforming streams of data from input topics to output topics
+- Connect API, allows implementing connectors that continually pull from some source system or application into Kafka or push from Kafka into some sink system or application
-- Admin API: To manage and inspect topics, brokers, and other Kafka objects.
+- Admin API, allows managing and inspecting topics, brokers, and other Kafka objects

-- Producer API: To publish a stream of events to one or more Kafka topics.
-- Consumer API: To subscribe to one or more topics and to process the stream of events produced to them.
-- Kafka Streams API: To implement stream processing applications and microservices.
-It provides higher-level functions to process event streams, including transformations, stateful operations like aggregations and joins, windowing, processing based on event-time, and more.
-Input stream is read from one or more topics in order to generate output to one or more topics, effectively transforming the input streams to output streams.
-- Kafka Connect API: To build and run reusable data import/export connectors that consume or produce streams of events from and to external systems and applications so they can integrate with Kafka.
-For example, a connector to a relational database like PostgreSQL might capture every change to a set of tables.
+# Use Cases
+- messaging, Kafka works well as a replacement for a more traditional message broker
+- website activity tracking
+- metrics
+- log aggregation
+- stream processing
+- event sourcing
+- commit log